-The derivative instruments mentioned above were not designated as cash flow hedging instruments as of December 31, 2019.
-The change in the fair value of these contracts for the year ended December 31, 2020 amounted to a gain of \$55 (December 31, 2019: a gain of \$523 and December 31, 2018: a loss of \$578), which was recognized in profit or loss for the year incurred and is included in Loss on derivatives.
+The derivative instruments mentioned above were not designated as cash flow hedging instruments.
+In the year ended December 31, 2021, the Partnership did not enter into any new forward foreign exchange contracts and the change in the fair value of these contracts for the year ended December 31, 2021 amounted to nil (December 31, 2020: a gain of \$55 and December 31, 2019: gain of \$523), which was recognized in profit or loss for the year incurred and is included in (Loss)/gain on derivatives.